How to Plant Early Spring Flower Bulbs in Fall

 How to Plan a Spring Bulb Bonanza

-Once tulips and daffodils have your attention, they'll keep it — especially once you find out that they come in early season, midseason and late-season types.
-By planting a variety of these spring bloomers, even just tulips and daffodils, you can wow your neighbors with an extended display of traffic-stopping blooms.
+Once tulips and daffodils have your attention, they'll keep it — especially once you find out they come in early-season, mid-season and late-season types.
+By planting a variety of these spring bloomers, even just tulips and daffodils, you can wow the world with an extended display of traffic-stopping blooms.

 Just to build on that excitement — because we know you're feeling it — there's a bevy of other spring-blooming bulbs you can add to kick your bulb bonanza up a few more notches.
 Here's just a sampling to get your plans flowing: